softwareengineer99/paypal-here-sdk/platform/win/README.md

 ### 4. Take payment
 #### Create Invoice
-Before starting a payment transaction, you first need to build an `Invoice` object by adding at least on cart item and other optional fields like tip, shipping, etc. The currency on the created invoice will be default to the merchant currency.
+Before starting a transaction, you first need to build an `Invoice` object by adding at least one cart item and other optional fields like tip, shipping, etc. The currency will default to the merchant's default currency.
 ```
 var invoice = new Invoice(null);
 invoice.AddItem("Amount", decimal.One, amount, "", "");